esciencecenter-digital-skills/workshop-metadata/ds-dl-intro/who.md

-The course is aimed at graduate students and other researchers.
+The course is aimed at PhD candidates and other researchers.

 Learners are expected to have the following knowledge:
 - Basic Python programming skills and familiarity with the Pandas package.